 Fluidra has an internal whistleblowing channel ("Confidential Channel") through which all employees, board members, customers, suppliers, contractors or subcontractors and shareholders can address their queries and concerns.
-A communication channel has been enabled to send them: via the corporate website, "myfluidra" intranet and an e-mail address.
+A communication channel has been enabled to send them which, from October 2022, has been outsourced so as to ensure confidentiality and anonymity.
+Access to this channel can be obtained from the corporate website.
 Fluidra also has an Ethics Committee, whose role is to deal with the queries and complaints received through the Confidential Channel.
 Its objective is to carry out monitoring and control of compliance with the principles established in the Ethics Code.

 The Ethics Committee reports annually to the Audit Committee the breaches of the Ethics Code identified and the corrective actions and disciplinary measures proposed, if necessary.
 All communications between the Ethics Committee and the employees of Fluidra are totally confidential, respecting the limitations established in applicable personal data protection legislation.
 In this regard, all members of the Ethics Committee are authorized to know the combined information of all queries and notifications received from the group through the query and notification procedure.